SERP Features

 Despite the decline in volume, featured snippets remain worth targeting because: they claim position 0 above all other organic results, they drive strong click-through when they appear, and pages that hold featured snippets are disproportionately cited in AI Overviews.

-An expandable box of related questions, each opening to show a brief answer pulled from a source page.
-PAA boxes appear on a large proportion of informational queries and expand dynamically — clicking one question generates more questions.
-Appearing in PAA drives modest direct traffic but contributes to topical authority signals and visibility for related queries.
+A PAA box is an expandable set of related questions shown in Google’s search results, each opening to display a brief answer pulled from a source page.
+PAA boxes appear on a large proportion of informational queries and expand dynamically: clicking one question loads additional questions.
+Appearing in a PAA box drives modest direct traffic but contributes to topical authority signals and visibility for related queries.

 Knowledge panels

-Information panels about entities — people, organisations, places, products — that appear on the right side of the desktop SERP (or prominently on mobile).
+Information panels about entities, including people, organisations, places, and products, that appear on the right side of the desktop SERP (or prominently on mobile).
 Pulled from the Knowledge Graph, Wikipedia, official sources, and structured data.
 Knowledge panels are not paid placements; Google determines eligibility based on entity prominence and data availability.

 Local pack (map pack)

 A block of three business listings with a map, appearing for queries with local intent.
 Click behaviour on local queries is heavily concentrated on these three listings.
-Ranking in the local pack depends on Google Business Profile signals, proximity, and local authority — distinct from the organic algorithm.
+Ranking in the local pack depends on Google Business Profile signals, proximity, and local authority, separate from the organic algorithm.

 Shopping carousels